fakar/law-omerfarukkivrik/README.md

-# Sarah Mitchell - Attorney at Law Portfolio Website
+# Av. Ömer Faruk Kıvrık - Attorney at Law Portfolio Website

 A professional, responsive single-page portfolio website for a lawyer, featuring a modern design with legal motifs and elegant typography.